cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

   linkStyle 3 stroke:green, stroke-width:4px
 ```

 Dotted lines represent an **Or** relationship between parent and child.
 That is, exactly one of the child blocks needs to respond with 'yes.'
 We see these lines coming from the root question and extending to the impl blocks.
 Impl blocks always form an Or relationship with their parents.
-This models step (3) in the listed algorithm because one of the impl blocks must match, no more and no fewer.
+This models step 3 in the listed algorithm because one of the impl blocks must match, no more and no fewer.

 Solid lines represent **And** relationships between parent and child.
-That is, every one of the child blocks needs to respond with "yes."
+That is, every one of the child blocks needs to respond with 'yes.'
 We see these lines coming from impl blocks and extending to the constraints.
 Constraints always form an And relationship with their parent impl block.
 Or rather, all constraints in a where clause must hold.

 ```admonish faq
 **Why does the trait solver check the impl block for `T` when there exists one directly for `Year`?**